- phenytoin sodium

 In a patient who has not previously received the drug, Phenytoin Injection BP, 100 mg-200 mg (2-4 ml), may be given intramuscularly at approximately 4 hourly intervals prophylactically during neurosurgery and continued during the postoperative period for 48-72 hours.
 The dosage should then be reduced to a maintenance dose of 300 mg and adjusted according to serum level estimations.

 When given by intramuscular injection, phenytoin precipitates out at the injection site and is absorbed slowly and erratically.
 This route is not, therefore, recommended for treating status epilepticus.
 If phenytoin is administered by intramuscular injection to patients unable to take the drug orally, the dose should be increased by 50% over the previously established oral dose.
 To avoid drug accumulation resulting from eventual absorption from intramuscular injection sites, it is recommended that for the first week back on oral therapy the dose is reduced to one-half the original dose.
 Monitoring of serum concentrations is also recommended.
 Intramuscular therapy should generally be limited to 1 week.

 Phenytoin sodium can be useful in cardiac arrhythmias, particularly those due to digitalis.
 The recommended dosage is one intravenous injection of Phenytoin Injection BP of 3.5 to 5 mg/kg bodyweight initially, repeated once if necessary.
 The solution should be injected slowly, intravenously and at a uniform rate which should not exceed 1ml (50mg) per minute

-1. Patients with a known hypersensitivity to phenytoin or its excipients or other hydantoins.
+1. Hypersensitivity to phenytoin or to any of the excipients listed in 6.1 or other hydantoins.